Code-Institute-Submissions/band-milestone-project-pages/README.md

 <h6>Ben Hasselgren</h6>
 <h1> User Centric Frontend Development Milestone Project  </h1>

+<a href="https://benhasselgren.github.io/band-milestone-project-pages/" target="_blank"> Click here to view website</a>

 <h3>Purpose</h3>
 <p>
     The purpose of this project is to create a website for the Monkees that